 In terms of performance, expect to run the latest games in Full HD at High and Very High settings.
 We saw 90+fps in the likes of Battlefield 1 at High settings in Full HD.

 It’s now on a level with the Nvidia GeForce GTX 1060 in some benchmarks, and with 4GB and 8GB models available, as well as loads of different cooler designs, if you can grab one for under £190, you’ll be getting a decent deal.
 But if you can spend a little more, consider an RX 580 instead, as the two are priced very closely.

 - Decent 1440p performance

 A minor update to the RX 480, the RX 580 is the new graphics card of choice for those with a budget of between £190 and £220.
 It will play the latest games at maximum settings in Full HD, and you can drop to High if you fancy some 1440p action.
 It’s very similar to the RX 480, and is based on the same GPU.
 So don’t eliminate AMD’s 400-series GPUs from your shortlist.

 There’s a variety of third-party GPU options available, with various levels of overclocking and lots of different cooler designs.
 It’s a bit of a power hog, however, and you’ll seldom find a compact version of the RX 580.
-It’s here, where the more efficient GTX 1060 rules the roost, with near-identical performance at a competitive price, Nvidia’s mid-range offering is better for that Mini-ITX build you’ve always wanted to do.
+It’s here, where the more efficient GTX 1060 rules the roost as the best graphics card for the money with near-identical performance.
+Nvidia’s mid-range offering is better for that Mini-ITX build you’ve always wanted to do.

 Nvidia GeForce GTX 1060